naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 title: Persisting and querying data with MongoRepository
 path: persisting-and-querying-data-with-mongorepository
 date: 2019-07-08
+author: Naiyer Asif
 summary: Save objects and query them using MongoRepository interface of Spring Data MongoDB
-tags: ['spring-data', 'mongodb', 'repository']
+tags: ['spring-data', 'mongodb']
 ---

 ## Intent

 The intent of this guide is to save objects and query them using `MongoRepository` interface provided by Spring Data MongoDB.
-You'll also ensure that objects get saved and deleted properly in case of a one-to-many relationship.

 ### Setup